Four-acceleration

 After substituting (4) into the right-hand side of (2)

-we can see that there is a relationship between the power and the three-force on the one hand, and the scalar product and the sum
+we can see that there is a relationship between the power and the three-force

 on the other hand.

-In a flat spacetime, the Christoffel symbols become
+In flat spacetime, the Christoffel symbols become

 equal to zero, , and